-Please watch the video below to learn more about Arkadium's Klondike Solitaire gameplay.
+Please watch the video below to learn more about Arkadium's Klondike / Classic Solitaire gameplay.

-Goal.The aim of Klondike solitaire is to order a 52-deck of cards into four suited piles, with the ace of the suit at the top and the king at the bottom.
+Goal.The aim of Klondike / Classic solitaire is to order a 52-deck of cards into four suited piles, with the ace of the suit at the bottom and the king at the top.

 NOTE: once all the cards are laid out, you then move individual cards from the stock to make your four suited piles

-How to make moves.This is how to move your cards when you’re playing Klondike solitaire online:
+How to make moves.This is how to move your cards when you’re playing Klondike / Classic Solitaire online:

-Stack solitaire cards sequentially from ace to king by suit on the foundation piles.
-Each foundation has its own suit.
+Stack solitaire cards sequentiallyfrom ace to king by suit on the foundation piles.
+Each foundation has its suit.

-Cards are dealt from the reserve to the waste one or three at a time, based on which you chose to start.
+1 or 3 draws.
+Cards are dealt from the reserve to the waste one or three at a time, based on which you choose to start.

 You can play the top card on the waste to the table or to the foundations.